 2. Auto Trader

-Auto Trader is used by a lot of people, its user-friendly and has very specific searching criteria.
+Auto Trader is used by a lot of people, it’s user-friendly and has very specific searching criteria.
 The site gives sellers a lot of advice regarding how and where to come up in searches.
 Before putting your bike up for sale they recommend doing as much research as possible about similar vehicles on the market at that time.
 They advise setting a secret minimum selling price and to think carefully about where you want to appear in the listing.

 Price checking on Gumtree is another good way to see what bikes that are of similar year/mileage as yours are selling for.
-Gumtree offers a few pointers to help value your bike and list it correctly, as the other sites Gumtree suggests having a good research on the site before listing your bike, compare bike details and prices to work out where you want to appear.
+Gumtree offers a few pointers to help value your bike and lists it correctly, as the other sites Gumtree suggests having good research on the site before listing your bike, compare bike details and prices to work out where you want to appear.

 Gumtree advises breaking down your listing into as many sub-categories as possible to appear in more searches.
 A big one for most people when buying a motorbike is the location, so make sure you clearly state where you are.
 You can even add a cold map to your advert by inputting your postcode.

 Pricing on Preloved is the same as the other sites really, you need to compare and contrast with what is already on there.
 Preloved suggests writing down the top price you want for your bike and the lowest, then work out the average price between the two and that should give you a rough idea of what you might take.
 Doing the research before talking to potential buyers, means you already have the evidence and reasoning behind your price.
 This will then help if they try and barter you down!